Caramel Apple Skillet Cake

 Sift pastry flour into a bowl and add baking powder and 3/4 cup sugar.
 Make a well in the center.

-In another bowl, whisk egg, apple juice and 2 tablespoons of sugar, then stir into flour mixture.
+In another bowl, whisk egg, apple juice and 2 tablespoons sugar together; stir into flour mixture.

-Fold small amount of batter into beaten egg whites, then fold mixture back into remaining batter.
+Fold small amounts of batter into beaten egg whites, then fold mixture back into remaining batter.
 Pour batter into skillet over apples and caramel.